Muirfield/pocketmine-plugins/SimpleAuthHelper/README.md

 # Changes

-* 1.3.0: Modularization
+* 2.0.0: Major upgrade
   - uses now a common translation library
-  - some minor tweaks
-  - Removed little use feature: nest-egg
+  - Removed little used feature: nest-egg
   - leet-mode also works for /register.
   - Removed auto-ban.
 It is now done in SimpleAuth.
   - Added support for hiding unauthenticated players (Suggested by @CaptainKenji17)
   - Added pre-register and logout command
   - forces permissions to be set
+  - Added a task to monitor database server status
 * 1.2.3: Security improvements
   - prevent user from chatting away their password
   - add option so that players can also use "/login" to login.